Auction Finds

 I made a discovery earlier this week that absolutely thrilled me.
 I was attending the African American fine arts auction at the Swann Auction Galleries in New York, sitting at a table waiting for a staffer to bring me a James Van Der Zee photograph of a Valentine tea party from the 1920s.
 I looked up and spotted a fading advertising poster with an antique car on it.

 I love antique cars so I was intrigued.
 The staffer couldn’t find the photo – it was actually hanging on a wall in the gallery – so I asked to see the poster.
-The photo of the poster below is from the Swann website.
+The photo of the poster above is from the Swann website.

 “The Patterson-Greenfield Automobile”